 Thus, we will officially add optional monthly Zoom meetings this year as a way to get assistance on class assignments as well as modifying the assignments that fit more with your current work.
 I will also allow time for discussing current ergonomic issues at your worksite.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

 Please note that there are no refunds for open entry courses.

 This course is offered twice a year and begins January 1 and July 1.
 Students may enroll roughly through the half-way point of the 6-month period.

 Please note that the course may be completed ahead of the schedule but will not be extended.

 All course materials are available online and no textbook is required.

-Dr. Rosecrance has been a physical therapist for more than 20 years specializing in the treatment of occupational illnesses & injuries.
-Over the last 15 years his work has focused on the prevention of occupation illnesses & injuries through ergonomics.
-He is a Certified Professional Ergonomist & has been a consultant to approximately 30 companies in the U.S. Using ergonomic principles he has worked successfully with many companies to reduce injuries, increase production efficiency & improve the quality of products & services.
-Dr. Rosecrance teaches graduate courses in ergonomics, performs research studies in occupational health and provides consultation to companies for improving work practices.
-He has participated in numerous educational seminars relating to ergonomics in the U.S., Hungary, Italy, the Republic of Slovakia and Malta.
-His area of research expertise is in the cause and prevention of work-related musculoskeletal disorders with a specific focus on carpal tunnel syndrome.
+Professor John Rosecrance has been a physical therapist for more than 30 years specializing in the treatment of occupational illnesses and injuries.
+Over the last 25 years his work has focused on improvements in process efficiency, product quality and prevention of occupational injuries through ergonomic design.
+He is a Certified Professional Ergonomist and has been a consultant to approximately 50 U.S. companies.
+Dr. Rosecrance teaches graduate courses in ergonomics, conducts ergonomics research and provides ergonomic consultation to companies for improving work practices.
+Dr. Rosecrance is a professor at Colorado State University and visiting professor at the University of Sassari, Italy.
+He has published and presented his work throughout the U.S and Europe.